-For as long as public relations has existed, the industry has needed to demonstrate the value of press coverage – and that’s not easy.
+For as long as public relations has existed, the industry has needed to demonstrate the value of press coverage.
+At the end of the day, it showcases the value of the work, maintains interest in comms expertise, helps to justify investments in PR, and helps to prove it’s worth.

-AVE, a seriously flawed concept based on advertising value equivalency, has long since been rejected by the majority of reputable PR professionals.
-Its method is undeniably crude and inaccurate.
+AVE – the measurement of a piece of coverage as the cost of advertising in the same space times by 3 – is a seriously flawed concept, that though previously used, has long since been rejected by the majority of reputable PR professionals.
+This method is undeniably crude and inaccurate.

-Then the Barcelona Principles, a set of seven voluntary guidelines established by the industry to measure the efficacy of campaigns, has been widely criticised for being impractical.
+Then the Barcelona Principles, a set of seven voluntary guidelines established by the industry to measure the efficiency of a campaign, are more bullet points of guidance and advice for PR professionals as opposed to an actual measurable method for highlighting the value of a public relations campaign.

-But we are still left with clients and colleagues wanting to measure the success of a PR campaign.
+Despite these difficulties, many professionals understandable still want to measure the success of a PR campaign.

 The value of PR: what can we measure?